 Section II: Mandate and Functions of the Office of Rights and Responsibilities and the Advisor

-- The mandate of the Office of Rights and Responsibilities (“the Office”) is to assist Members in resolving incidents involving an alleged violation of the Code in an effective and constructive manner.
+- The mandate of the Office is to assist Members in resolving incidents involving an alleged violation of the Code in an effective and constructive manner.
 Such assistance is available both to Members who believe that they have been subjected to conduct that violates the Code and to those with supervisory authority who are called upon to respond to incidents of such conduct.
-The operations of the Office are directed by the Advisor on Rights and Responsibilities (“the Advisor”).
+The operations of the Office are directed by the Advisor.

 - The Advisor shall advise, assist and support Members who are experiencing behavioural problems from another Member, as described in the Offences section of the Code, and shall endeavour to seek an appropriate response to any alleged violation.
 Responses may range from the use of informal dispute resolution methods to formal procedures for adjudicating complaints.

-- The Advisor shall submit an annual report to the Secretary-General by November 1 of each year covering the previous academic year.
-The report shall detail the activities of the Office, including statistics on all complaints received, and make recommendations, as necessary, with regard to either the Code or the operations of the Office.
-The report shall be published in the University’s newspaper and shall be submitted, for information purposes, to the Senate and Board of Governors.
+- The Advisor shall submit an annual report to the Secretary-General by December 15 of each year covering the previous academic year.
+The report shall detail the activities of the Office, including statistics on complaints received, and make recommendations, as necessary, with regard to either the Code or the operations of the Office.
+The report shall be made available by way of the University’s publications and shall be submitted, for information purposes, to the Senate and Board of Governors.

-- If a Member considers that the Advisor has failed to follow the procedures outlined in the Code with respect to any matter to which the Member has been a party, he/she may submit a written complaint, detailing the alleged procedural failure, to the Secretary-General.
-The written complaint shall be investigated and the Member shall be informed of the results of the investigation, normally within fifteen (15) Days of the receipt of the complaint.
+- If a Member considers that the Advisor has failed to follow the procedures outlined in the Code with respect to any matter to which the Member has been a party, that Member may submit a written complaint within twenty (20) Days, detailing the alleged procedural failure, to the Secretary-General.
+The written complaint shall be investigated and the Member will be informed of the results of the investigation, normally within twenty (20) Days of the receipt of the complaint.

 - The Advisor shall be appointed by and shall report to the Secretary-General upon the recommendation of an advisory committee, composed of representatives of the University constituencies, including at least one (1) undergraduate and one (1) graduate student, struck for this purpose.